silitics/rugix/SECURITY.md

 ## Responsible Disclosure

-If you believe you have found a vulnerability in Rugix or any related tooling, please send an email to **security@silitics.com**.
-The email should include a detailed technical description of the potential vulnerability such that we can validate it.
+If you have found a potentially vulnerability in Rugix or any related tooling and dependencies, please send an email to **security@silitics.com** OR use use [GitHub's responsible disclosure functionality](https://github.com/silitics/rugix/security/advisories/new).
+Please include a detailed technical description in your report, such that we can validate and asses the potential vulnerability.

 ### What to Expect

 - **Acknowledgement:** We will confirm receipt of your report within **3 business days**.
 - **Initial Assessment:** We aim to provide an initial assessment within **7 business days**.
-- **Coordinated Fix:** If the issue is validated, we will work with you on a coordinated disclosure timeline and keep you informed about progress.
+- **Coordinated Fix:** If the vulnerability is validated, we will work with you on a coordinated disclosure timeline and keep you informed about progress.
 - **Disclosure:** After a fix is released, we will publicly document the vulnerability, crediting you (if you wish) for the discovery.

-### Encrypted Disclosure
+### Encrypted Emails

 Consider encrypting your email using the following PGP key: